Overlays In Underwriting On Government And Conventional Loans

-- Most small community banks either went out of business due to the financial disaster of 2008 or have been bought out by larger giant banks like JP Morgan Chase, Bank of America, Citibank, or Wells Fargo.
+Prior to the 2008 financial crisis, lenders had very lenient lending requirements.
+If anyone needed a home loan, all they had to do was visit the local community bank.
+Income docs were not required.
+Lenders had no-doc home loans and/or state income loans.
+These types of loans require no income documentation and all the borrower needs to do is just state their income.
+Most small community banks either went out of business due to the financial disaster of 2008.
+Or have been bought out by larger giant banks like JP Morgan Chase, Bank of America, Citibank, or Wells Fargo.

-- Most American consumers are now noticing that their banks do not have any sense of loyalty even though they park their money via checking and savings account.
+Most American consumers are now noticing that their banks do not have any sense of loyalty:

-- Although many banks have residential mortgage departments, the bank’s customers more often than not get denied for mortgage loans.
+- Although many banks have residential mortgage departments, the bank’s customers more often than not get denied mortgage loans

 Qualifying For Mortgage With Lenders That Have Overlays In Underwriting